 "Being accountable for my actions and how these decisions impact the environment." - Lauren

-"Sustainable means doing my bit, no matter how big or small the action, everything little bit matters towards building a greener future." - Angela
+"Sustainable means doing my bit, no matter how big or small the action, every little bit matters towards building a greener future." - Angela

 "Being mindful of what I consume and how this impacts the planet.
 Trying to keep a 'buy once' mentality, only investing in quality products that'll last." - Ben